 10 miles SW of Liverpool on Wirral Peninsula

 Welcome except Thu am or weekends - contact in advance

 The Open Championship returned to Royal Liverpool Golf Club in 2006 after a 39-year gap.
 Hoylake, as it is called by those in the know, has a long and illustrious history of playing host to the Open, and has now staged twelve, its first in 1897.
 Founded in 1869, Hoylake is the second oldest seaside links course in England – only Royal North Devon is the more senior.

-George Morris, the brother of Old Tom, originally laid out a 9-hole course on the site of a racecourse and for the first seven years, golfers shared the land with members of the Liverpool Hunt Club.
+George Morris, brother of Old Tom, and Robert Chambers originally laid out a 9-hole course on the site of a racecourse and for the first seven years, golfers shared the land with members of the Liverpool Hunt Club.
 Three extra holes were soon added and in 1871, the course was extended to 18 holes.
 In 1872, the club received royal patronage from Prince Arthur, Duke of Connaught.

 Bernard Darwin reported on the coming of the Haskell, which burst onto the scene at the Amateur Championship at Hoylake in 1902.
 The winner Charles Hutchings and the runner-up, Sidney Fry, used the rubber-core ball.
 Later that same year, Sandy Herd used a Haskell and won the Open at Royal Liverpool, sounding the death knell for the “gutty” ball.